Learning to live alone can be very empowering – and expensive.

 In her book, How We Live Now, social psychologist Dr. Bella DePaulo calls the simultaneous search for independence and community a mission to find “the right mix of sociability and solitude.”
 She writes, “There are two things that just about everyone wants in their life.
 Time with other people and time to themselves.”

-I recently moved into a free-standing home in an active adult community in search of exactly that: the ability to live alone in my own space while surrounded by community and, with that, the freedom to be as social (or as reclusive) as I choose!
+I live in a free-standing home in an active adult community.
+I moved in because that was exactly what I wanted: the ability to live alone in my own space while surrounded by community and, with that, the freedom to be as social (or as reclusive) as I choose!

 As an ambivert, someone with both extrovert and introvert characteristics, I love the idea of being able to close my front door and retreat into my own space, knowing that I have neighbors just outside who are available for a chat, an impromptu meal or for keeping an eye on things while I am away.
 That probably appeals to you, too.